ihucos/glaze/README.md

 It's little code but actually many things.
 You can think of it as a distribution agnostic way to package applications for linux.
 The only requirement on the operating system is a `tar` binary.
-Another way to view it is as a standalone container runner or as an way to deploy containers.
+Another way to view it is as a standalone container runner or as a way to deploy containers.
 Let's look at an example.

 ## Example